-- 46. We think that whatever future approach for growth is adopted the emphasis should firmly be first on using previously developed land (the 'brownfield land' approach) but only where it is suitable for homes, where it can be viably developed and the necessary infrastructure can be provided.
-It must be accompanied by robust infrastructure delivery to make sure that adequate provision for schools, open space, community, health care, transport and other support services are already or can be put in place. - 47.
+- 49. We think that whatever future approach for growth is adopted the emphasis should firmly be first on using previously developed land (the 'brownfield land' approach) but only where it is suitable for homes, where it can be viably developed and the necessary infrastructure can be provided.
+It must be accompanied by robust infrastructure delivery to make sure that adequate provision for schools, open space, community, health care, transport and other support services are already or can be put in place. - 50.
 In our view, we must avoid the mistakes of the past and not return to the days of "town cramming" where the only emphasis was on delivering large number of homes at the highest possible density irrespective of where it is.
 We also think that it is not right to talk in isolation about a "brownfield first" approach without first recognising that we need to plan for viable developments that create a sense of place and meet community growth needs without overloading existing and often deficient infrastructure.
-Development therefore, needs to be delivered at the right place, at the right time, and in the right form. - 48.
-The scale of 'greenfield' development growth since 2011 (Figure 2 page 15) shows that to meet and maintain a robust rolling 5-year land supply, as required by the Government, significant further greenfield land releases will be required.
-This was demonstrated recently by the Government Inspector's decision to grant planning permission for 300 dwellings on greenfield land at Watery Lane, Church Crookham where the Planning Inspector appointed by the Secretary of State gave little consideration to a 'brownfield first' approach in concluding that more land was simply needed to meet the supply for more homes.
-The same happened at the 'Hop Garden Road' appeal decision where the Inspector took no account of representations that Hart's need for new homes could be met on "brownfield" land. - 49.
-The background to the problems as to why a "brownfield land first" approach will not meet Hart's need for new homes is explained in a document that can be found here. - 50.
-The following table lists those brownfield sites (with a capacity of 5 or more new homes) which the Council is confident will come forward for new home development:
+Development therefore, needs to be delivered at the right place, at the right time, and in the right form. - 51.
+The scale of 'greenfield' development growth since 2011 (Figure 2 page 16) shows that to meet and maintain a robust rolling 5-year land supply, as required by the Government, significant further greenfield land releases will be required.
+This was demonstrated recently by the Government Inspector's decision to grant planning permission for 300 dwellings on greenfield land at Watery Lane28, Church Crookham where the Planning Inspector appointed by the Secretary of State gave little consideration to a 'brownfield first' approach in concluding that more land was simply needed to meet the supply for more homes.
+The same happened at the 'Hop Garden Road'29 appeal decision where the Inspector took no account of representations that Hart's need for new homes could be met on "brownfield" land. - 52.
+The background to the problems as to why a "brownfield land first" approach will not meet Hart's need for new homes is explained in the Appendices to a document that can be found here30. - 53.
+Table I at Appendix I lists those brownfield sites (with a capacity of 5 or more new homes) which we are confident will come forward for new home development.
+These have been identified through the SHLAA or through current pre-application discussions.